 19. Luxury Minimalism

 Minimalism has now gotten a luxe twist.
-Unlike the cold and sparse type of minimalist homes from years before, we are instead seeing plush materials, beautiful textures, and an extremely thoughtful design in minimalism in the year 2025.
+Unlike the cold and sparse type of minimalist homes from years before, we are instead seeing plush materials, beautiful textures, and an extremely thoughtful design in minimalism in the year 2026.
 Marble countertops, cashmere throws, and sculptural pieces all in muted colors.

 20. Pet-Friendly Interiors

-Now that houses are designed with pets in mind-they incorporate built-in pet beds, feeding stations, washable rugs, and scratch-resistant furniture.
+Now that houses are designed with pets in mind, they incorporate built-in pet beds, feeding stations, washable rugs, and scratch-resistant furniture.
 These choices make for beautiful designs and great functioning houses for all family members, also furry ones.

 21. Neurasthenic Design